Our Vocational Training Team was established in 2013, with its first visits in 2014, followed by visits each year since then

 Jim and his colleague Alice of Kamuli Friends knew of other hospitals and nursing in the area that might benefit from the basic training and a few of these were visited in July 2016.

 Ngora Freda Carr Hospital and Nursing School were selected based on the willingness of the hospital and school to take part in the training programme and the scope for making a real impact.
-There has been just one visit so far, in April 2017, but a second is planned for March 2018.
+There has been just one visit so far, in April 2017, but a second is taking place in March 2018.
 Again, these visits will be part of a Global Grant application to the Rotary Foundation, with the visits linked to refurbishment of hospital buildings.

 Read more about the visits to Ngora Freda Carr Hospital.